fairpoints/www/content/reasons/_index.md

 ---
-title: 'How to get involved'
+title: "Reasons to join us"
-intro_image: "images/illustrations/lamp.png"
-intro_image_absolute: true
-intro_image_hide_on_mobile: false
+weight: 1
 ---

-# Reasons to join us;
 * Connect with a **heterogeneous** community of researchers, research support, policy makers, funders, data managers and many more from different parts of the world!

 * Stay up-to-date with the **latest conversations on FAIR** implementation solutions